shafoo98/shafoo98/README.md

 - 🔭 I’m currently working on **An Auction Site**

-- 🌱 I’m currently learning **Manual Testing, Framer Motion, Automation Testing, React Native and FastAPI
+- 🌱 I’m currently learning **Manual Testing, Framer Motion, Automation Testing, and Next.js

 - 👏 I’m looking to collaborate on **React and MERN Stack Applications**